secureCodeBox/secureCodeBox/scanners/trivy-sbom/README.md

 To learn more about the Trivy scanner itself visit [Trivy's GitHub Repository](https://github.com/aquasecurity/trivy).

 This chart uses Trivy's SBOM support to generate Software Bills of Material in CycloneDX format for container images.
+You can use the [Dependency-Track hook][persistence-dependencytrack] to send the generated SBOMs to an instance of [Dependency-Track][dependencytrack.org] to manage them there.

 ## Deployment
 The trivy-sbom chart can be deployed via helm: